mishurov/linux_elan1200_touchpad/README.md

 sudo rm -r /usr/src/hid-elan1200-1.0
 ```

 Blacklisting `hid-multitouch` may be needed.
-Xorg conf files are similar to the userspace driver, difference is in the name of the exposed input device.
+Sample Xorg conf are the same as for the userspace driver, they handle both names of the exposed input devices.

 ## Misc for ASUS UX310UQ
 ![ScreenShot](http://mishurov.co.uk/images/github/linux_elan1200_touchpad/pm.png)